 What are they?

-The Occupational Safety and Health Administration (OSHA) rules state that hard hats must be used whenever there is a possibility of injury from impacts, falling or flying objects, or electrical shock.
+The Occupational Safety and Health Administration (OSHA) rules state that hard hats must be used whenever there is a possibility of head injury from impact and penetration, or from falling or flying objects, or from electrical shock and burns.

 - Oil and gas